 Although the Graduate School sets minimal hours requirements for both the M.A. and Ph.D. degrees, most students take coursework beyond this basic core.
 Formal classes and seminars constitute the heart of degree programs, but independent study through readings-research-problem courses is often a useful adjunct.
-Students wanting to take more than six hours of independent study courses, however, must first obtain permission from the Graduate Studies Committee (GSC).
+M.A. and Ph.D. students wanting to take more than 12 hours of independent study, and students wanting to take more than six hours of independent study courses, however, must first obtain permission from the Graduate Studies Committee (GSC).
 In addition, a one-page statement of the nature of each independent course shall be prepared by the student, signed by the professor involved, and placed in the student's file.
 If these statements are not so filed, the student will not be permitted to take the M.A. oral or Ph.D. comprehensive exam.

 Use of Departmental Resources.
 Only graduate students who hold teaching assistantships have access to photocopy and secretarial support.
 All graduate students have access to computers in the various laboratories so long as they follow posted guidelines.
 The department endeavors to provide desk space for every graduate student but people holding teaching assistantships and research assistantships have priority.
 All graduate students are provided with e-mail addresses.